rpede/MobileProgramming24/_learning_dart/objects.md

 ## Named parameters

 Previously we used positional parameters.
-It means that, we have to pass values for parameters in the same order as they are defined in the method signature.
+It means that we have to pass values for parameters in the same order as they are defined in the method signature.

 Named parameters can be specified in any order.